Drug Safety for Holiday Parties

 Using multiple substances at the same time, including alcohol or prescription medication, is dangerous and increases the risk of overdose.

 Understand how drugs and alcohol affect your body.

-Being informed can help you make decisions.
+Being informed can help you make decisions about substance use.
 Learn how different drugs can affect you.

 Get your drugs checked for fentanyl.

 Drug checking services give people who use drugs life-saving information about the drug they intend to use, like whether it contains fentanyl.
 Drug checking services are available at supervised consumption and overdose prevention sites across the province.